eworthen/Post-Palooza/README.md

 == Installation ==

-1. Upload the `keenado-post-palooza` folder to the `/wp-content/plugins/` directory.
+1. Upload keenado-post-plugin zip file in the WordPress Plugin page.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==